PennyLeScroche/PennyLeScroche.github.io/notes.md

 ### Game Exploder Jam Idea

-Chaos Ensues: The players take on the role of chaotic little critters causing trouble.
+Chaos Critters: The players take on the role of chaotic little critters causing trouble.
 The GM tries to deal with the chaos and catch the critters.

 Players all get a dice pool according to game length